 - Provide a name for the route and select the service “cacheserver” created in the previous step.
 Additionally, provide the target port 8251 for management and monitoring outside the Kubernetes cluster.

-5. Once created, choose the location path redirecting to NCache Web Manager at one of the cache server pods for “Location”.
+5. Once created, select the location path that redirects to the NCache Management Center on one of the cache server pods for the “Location”.

 Step 4: Create a Cache Cluster

-Now that we have successfully deployed NCache in Red Hat OpenShift, we can create a cache cluster using NCache Web Manager.
+Now that we have successfully deployed NCache in Red Hat OpenShift, we can create a cache cluster using the NCache Management Center.

-Create the cache cluster following the steps in the documentation and ensure that the IPs used are the IPs of your cache pods.
+Create the cache cluster following the steps in the documentation and ensure that the IPs used are the same as those of the IPs of your cache pods.
 To get the IPs of the cache pods, go to the “Pods” section from the OpenShift web console or the command-line tool.
-Once the cache creation is complete, start the cache using NCache Web Manager.
+Once the cache creation process is complete, start the cache using the Management Center.

 Step 5: Deploy Client Applications